This site is best viewed in a browser that better complies with international standards, such as Firefox, Opera, Google Chrome, or Safari.

 As the senses become more restrained, one starts to experience one of the first stages of the happiness born of peace, the happiness born of restraint, the happiness born when the mind is starting to experience calm.
 The senses are being quietened down; for one is guarding them.
 What are they being guarded from?
 They are being guarded from involvement in the world, which tends to excite and disturb our minds.

-The Buddha said that if one practises sense restraint one will experience a very pleasurable, pure, and beautiful result _ a quiet, peaceful, and settled happiness.
-Those who practise seriously, and particularly those who live and practise in quiet places, should be able to realize this delightful state of peace.
+The Buddha said that if one practises sense restraint one will experience a very pleasurable, pure and beautiful result—a quiet, peaceful and settled happiness.
+Those who practise seriously, and particularly those who live and practise in quiet places, should be able to realise this delightful state of peace.
 One should reflect and notice that happiness.

 In the suttas, we sometimes come across little phrases of great significance.
-One such phrase is: “Whatever you imagine it to be, it's always something else."2 This is one of the most profound descriptions of the Dhamma we can find.
-Whatever one conceives it to be, it's going to be something else.
-It is as true for Jhaana and Insight as it is for Nibbaana itself.
-After having experienced one of these states, one realizes how completely different the experience actually is from what you thought, read, and expected it to be.
+One such phrase is: “Whatever you imagine it to be, it is always something else.”
+This is one of the most profound descriptions of the Dhamma we can find.
+Whatever one conceives it to be, it is going to be something else.
+It is as true for jhana and insight as it is for Nibbana itself.
+After having experienced one of these states, one realises how completely different the experience actually is from what you thought, read and expected it to be.

 The conceptual mind cannot reach these refined aspects of mind.
 All the concepts in the world are just built up from the bricks of one’s worldly experience.
 How could such a crude and coarse apparatus as the conceptual mind reach these states?
 This is good to remember; because it takes away one’s trust and confidence in the conceptual mind.
 We tend to put far too much trust in our ability to conceive, so much so that we waste our time arguing about concepts, about who is right and who is wrong, instead of actually embarking upon the practice that will enable us to see and know the truth beyond concepts.